-- 8.2.5.1 Oral grievances may be resolved through oral communication.
-If the resolution, as determined by the Enrollee, is partially or wholly adverse to the Enrollee, or the oral grievance is not resolved to the satisfaction of the Enrollee, the MCO must inform the enrollee that the grievance may be submitted in writing.
-The MCO must also offer to provide the Enrollee with any assistance needed to submit a written Grievance, including an offer to complete the Grievance form, and promptly mail the completed form to the enrollee for his/her signature.
-Oral resolution must include the results of the MCO investigation and actions related to the Grievance, and the MCO must inform the enrollee of options for review by MDH or assistance from the Managed Care Ombudsman.
-[Minnesota Statutes, §62Q.69, subd.
-2] - 8.2.5.2 When a grievance is filed in writing, the MCO must notify the enrollee in writing of its resolution.
-The letter must include the results of the MCO investigation, MCO actions relative to the grievance, and options for further review by MDH or assistance from the Managed Care Ombudsman and MDH.
+- 8.2.5.1 Oral Grievances may be resolved through oral communication.
+If the resolution, as determined by the Enrollee, is partially or wholly adverse to the Enrollee, or the oral Grievance is not resolved to the satisfaction of the Enrollee, the MCO must inform the Enrollee that the Grievance may be submitted in writing.
+The MCO must also offer to provide the Enrollee with any assistance needed to submit a written Grievance, including an offer to complete the Grievance form, and promptly mail the completed form to the Enrollee for his/her signature.
+Oral resolution must include the results of the MCO investigation and actions related to the Grievance, and the MCO must inform the Enrollee of options for further assistance through review by MDH or assistance from the Managed Care Ombudsman .
+[Minnesota Statutes §62Q.69, subd.
+2] - 8.2.5.2 When a Grievance is filed in writing, the MCO must notify the Enrollee in writing of its resolution.
+The letter must include the results of the MCO investigation, MCO actions relative to the Grievance, and options for further review through the Managed Care Ombudsman, and MDH.